Emergency Dentist in Summerlin, Las Vegas

 After Hours Appointments

 Dental emergencies don’t always happen during regular business hours.
-That’s why we offer after-hours appointments to patients who are experiencing severe dental emergencies.
+We offer after-hours appointments to patients experiencing severe dental emergencies.
 If you find yourself dealing with a dental emergency beyond our usual hours, just give us a call to schedule an after-hours appointment.
 Our team is happy to help you get out of pain fast so you can go back to living your life with a smile.

 Weekend Appointments